Editorial Policies

 Article Processing Charge (APCs)

-This journal has charge (IDR 250,000) for for publication.
+This journal has no charge (IDR 0) for for publication.
 The published manuscript will be able for viewing and download from this journal portal.
 However, we will charge the printed version and postal service fee upon personal or institutional requests.

 Publication Ethics